ttr/tld-fireAddons/README.md

 Some code was based off [Deus13](https://github.com/Deus13/) [Fire_RV mod](https://github.com/Deus13/Fire_RV)

 Embers - using can/pot - after 1st use, GUI will show NONE instead of object name - this is due to fact can/pot are consumed and recreated.
-With out consuming it (as in, changing it fuel state so it will not be consumed) that chnage state was corrupting gameitem and after few minutes of "feed Fire" window being open, that item was causing lag spike when interacted with.
+With out consuming it (as in, changing it fuel state so it will not be consumed) that change state was corrupting gameitem and after few minutes of "feed Fire" window being open, that item was causing lag spike when interacted with (even as having in inverntory, or on a ground).

 Embers - todo:
  * open fires (cmaprife, barel) will have this at 1/3-1/2 of maximum ember state (faster burnout, less capacity) - there will be no check if it's indoors (probably)